-The second question that might come to mind is what’s the difference between React Native Web and Expo Web?
+The second question that might come to mind is what’s the difference between React Native for Web and Expo Web?
 How do I know which one to use?
-Well, just like how there’s the standard CLI route for React Native projects, there’s also the quick start route which is Expo.
+Well, just like how there’s the standard CLI route for React Native projects, there’s also the quick start route, which is Expo.

 - Just like how there are platform differences between Android and iOS, the same is also true for the web.
-This means that your existing React Native code won’t immediately run on the web just by using React Native Web.
+This means that your existing React Native code won’t immediately run on the web just by using React Native for Web.
 You still have to do a lot of platform detection and code modification.
-This is especially true for things like the filesystem
+This is especially true for things like the file system.

-- Not all APIs which are available in React Native is available in the browser.
+- Not all APIs that are available in React Native are available in the browser.
 This means that if you have an existing React Native app, you either have to re-implement the functionality on your own or simply not support it at all when on the web.
-An example of this API is the Image Editor
+An example of this API issue is the Image Editor.

-- Not all components that are built into React Native or Expo works in the web.
+- Not all components that are built into React Native or Expo work on the web.
 An example of this is the Modal component.
-Sometimes there’s another developer who would publish their own version of the component which can run on the web, but in cases where it’s not then you have to build your own component.
-The same thing is true for libraries, the authors will have to write their own implementation for the web
+Sometimes there’s another developer who would publish their own version of the component that can run on the web, but in cases where that’s not available, then you have to build your own component.
+The same thing is true for libraries; the authors will have to write their own implementation for the web.

 - Allows for executing web-specific code via platform detection.
 We can’t expect all the APIs to work, thus it’s very important to detect the platform so that you only execute code that works for the current platform

 - Support for server-side rendering.
 You can use